kyma-project/cloud-manager/docs/user/tutorials/01-70-gcp-nfs-volume-backup.md

 Create a GcpNfsVolume by referring to [Use RWX Volumes in GCP](./01-20-gcp-nfs-volume.md).

-All the examples below assume that the GcpNfsVolume is named `my-vol` and is in the same namespace as GcpNfsVolumeBackup resource.
+All the examples below assume that the GcpNfsVolume is named `my-vol` and is in the same namespace as the GcpNfsVolumeBackup resource.

 ## Steps <!-- {docsify-ignore} -->